IT help and advice

 Once the priority of your call is determined, you will be informed of the maximum time you can expect to wait for your call to be actioned.
 The target time frames for each of our priorities is defined in the priority matrix.

 Please see our service priority matrix for further information.

 If your call is not resolved at first point of contact, you will be advised of the progression of your call until it is resolved and closed.
 This may be via email or by regular telephone contact as appropriate to the call.
 We will attempt to telephone three times and if unsuccessful in reaching you, we will rely on email to inform you of call closure.

 Please see our service commitments for further information regarding call progression.

 When your call is closed you will receive an email containing your call resolution details.

 If, for any reason, you are not satisfied with the service you have received you should ask the IT Service Desk to escalate your call to the IT Service Desk Manager who will then deal with your concerns as a priority.
-If the issue warrants further escalation, the matter will then be referred on to the Service Director for urgent attention.
+If the issue warrants further escalation, the matter will then be referred on to the Assistant Director of University IT for urgent attention.

 Please refer to our service commitments for further information.